ASTK18343U Marx for the 21st Century

 Elbe, Ingo.
 “Between Marx, Marxism and Marxisms.
 Ways of Reading Marx’s Theory”.
 In Viewpoint Magazine (online), 21 October 2013.

 Farris, Sara R. “Social Reproduction and Racialized Surplus Value”.
 In Capitalism: Concept, Idea, Image.
 Aspects of Marx’s Capital Today, ed.
 Peter Osborne, Éric Alliez, Eric-John Russell, 121-131.
 London: CRMEP Books, 2019.

 Farris, Sara R. “From the Jewish Question to the Muslim Question”.
 Constellations 21, No. 2 (2014): 296-307.

-Foster, John Bellamy and Brett Clark.
-The Robbery of Nature.
-Capitalism and the Ecological Rift.
-New York, NY: Monthly Review Press, 2020.
+Foster, John Bellamy.
+Marx’s Ecology.
+Materialism and Nature.
+New York, NY: Monthly Review Press, 2000.

 Harvey, David.
 “The Geography of Class Power”.
 In Spaces of Capital.
 Towards a Critical Geography, 369-393.
 Edinburgh: Edinburgh University Press, 2001.

 Harvey, David.
 “The Urban Process Under Capitalism: A Framework for Analysis”.
 In International Journal of Urban and Regional Research 2, No. 1 (March 1978): 101-131.